Why Be A Peer Tutor?

 - Create your own flexible schedule

-You are eligible if you are a Duke Undergraduate or Graduate student currently enrolled at Duke.
-You must also meet the following criteria for the course(s) you wish to tutor:
+- Undergraduate and graduate students are eligible to apply as long as you are currently enrolled at Duke University.
+You must also meet the following criteria for the course(s) you wish to tutor for:

-- Duke Undergraduate students must have taken the course at Duke and received a grade of "B+" or better
+- Duke undergraduate students must have taken the course at Duke and received a grade of B+ or higher.

-- Duke Graduate students must have taken the course at Duke or at another institution, and received a grade of "B+" or better
+- Duke graduate students can have taken the course at Duke or another institution but must have received a grade of B+ or higher.

 Steps to Become a Tutor

-If hired, you will be required to attend a mandatory orientation and attend two professional development trainings each semester.
-Please check the dates here for the upcoming tutor orientation and training.
+- We require that peer tutors attend a mandatory orientation and at least two professional development trainings each semester.
+Please check the dates for the upcoming tutor orientation and training.